moby/moby/docs/sources/reference/builder.md

 for the `RUN`, `CMD` and
 `ENTRYPOINT` Dockerfile commands that follow it.

 It can be used multiple times in the one Dockerfile.

-### ONBUILD
+If a relative path is provided, it will be relative to the path of the previous `WORKDIR` instruction.
+For example:

+> WORKDIR /a WORKDIR b WORKDIR c RUN pwd

+The output of the final `pwd` command in this Dockerfile would be `/a/b/c`.

+## `ONBUILD`

 > `ONBUILD [INSTRUCTION]`